Why predictable Ridge Preservation starts with biology

 Following multidisciplinary evaluation, tooth #21 was deemed non-restorable and scheduled for extraction with implant placement planned in a second stage after orthodontic treatment.

-For many younger clinicians, this type of case highlights an important shift in treatment philosophy:
+For many clinicians integrating regeneration more routinely into practice, this type of case highlights an important shift in treatment philosophy:

 Ridge preservation is not only about replacing lost tissue.